 Driving and using the phone to text is a lethal combination that could distract you enough to cause a collision.
 It is illegal to use your phone or any handheld device while driving in many Canadian provinces including Ontario.
 If you are caught driving distracted then you may pay a heavy fine and be charged for dangerous driving.
-It is not just texting on your phone but checking playlist or maps while driving may count as distracted driving.
+It is not just texting on your phone but checking playlists or maps while driving may count as distracted driving.

 Will A Cell Phone Ticket Affect My Insurance In Ontario?